PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

       {"recovery-capability": "URI:DIR-RO:xxxx"}

 #.
+Normal use of the Tahoe-LAFS client node,
+   including redeeming vouchers and spending ZKAPs.

-After losing the Tahoe-LAFS node,
+#.
+After losing the Tahoe-LAFS client node,
    create a new Tahoe-LAFS client node and recover from the replica:

    .. code-block:: html